leslieDLcy/StoSpecRep/README.md

 ## Introduction

-Stochastic processes are widely adopted in many domains to deal with problems which are stochastic in nature and involve strong nonlinearity, nonstationarity, and uncertain system problems.
-Capturing the nonstationarity plays a central role in characterising many environmental processes (e.g. earthquake ground motion or wind) and realistically reflect the response process of engineering structures under stochastic excitations.
+Stochastic processes are widely adopted in many domains to deal with problems which are stochastic in nature and involve strong nonlinearity, nonstationarity, and uncertain system problems[^1].
+Capturing the nonstationarity plays a central role in characterising many environmental processes (e.g. earthquake ground motion or wind) and realistically reflect the response process of engineering structures under stochastic excitations[^2].

 > *For interested readers, a technical definition can be found in the collapsed section below*